reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

 - name: UPSTREAM_URI
   value: "http://business/"
 ```
 We're particularly  interested in the environment variable, `UPSTREAM_URI`.
-It's a custom environment variable and special to logic
+It's a custom environment variable and special
-the application code stored in the Docker image, `reselbob/istiocode:v0.1`.
+to the logic in the the application code stored in the Docker image, `reselbob/istiocode:v0.1`.
 The environment variable, `UPSTREAM_URI` tells
 the application the location of the web server that is running the business application logic, which in this case will
 be found at `http://business/`.